vezzolter/DSA/Algorithms/Sorting/Sorting.md

 # &#x1F4BB; Implementation
 When implementing a concept, it's essential to understand the fundamental techniques that drive its behavior and ensure its correct functionality.
-Additionally, recognizing the critical challenges and potential optimizations allows you to refine the implementation, making it more efficient and robust for various scenarios.
+Additionally, recognizing the critical pitfalls and potential optimizations allows you to refine the implementation, making it more efficient and robust for various scenarios.

 ## How to Implement